isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1690.md

 ---
-title: ChopeQueues - ChopeQueues Standalone with 10k SMS Bundle
+title: ChopeQueues - ChopeQueues as add-on to ChopeCloud or ChopeBook with 10k SMS Bundle
 permalink: /productivity-solutions-grant/solutionrepo/solution1690
 ---